ultrasaurus/test-first-teaching/learn_ruby/index.md

             alias spec="spec --color --format nested"

-* Clone the course repository

-        git clone git://github.com/alexch/learn_ruby.git
+* Open a terminal window.
+(On Mac OS X you can use the `Terminal` app.)

-* Enter the course directory
+* Enter the course directory.
+(That's the same directory that this `index.html` file is in.)

         cd learn_ruby

 ## Using These Exercises

-Your course directory (cloned repo) has a list of chapter directories.
+Your course directory has a list of chapter directories.
 Each directory has a spec file.
 You will write all the code to make all the specs in it pass.